Babywearing during pregnancy – Is it possible? Tips and recommendations

 Regular moderate exercise – such as walking with a baby carrier – promotes your well-being and keeps your back mobile.

-Especially with the second or third child, babywearing is an important part of nurturing a relationship.
-It helps show the older child: "I'm here for you—even with a baby in your belly."
+Especially with the second or third child, babywearing is an important part of nurturing the bond.
+It helps to show the older child: "I'm here for you – even with a baby in my belly."

 For many toddlers, this is an important constant during a time of change.
-Physical closeness helps with the transition to sibling roles, reduces jealousy, and creates security.
+Physical closeness helps with the transition to sibling roles, reduces jealousy, and provides security.

-In addition, carrying during pregnancy is often practically the only option – for example, if the older child is tired, falls asleep while shopping, or seeks closeness.
+Furthermore, carrying a baby during pregnancy is often practically the only option – e.g., when the older child is tired, falls asleep while shopping, or seeks closeness.

-Even if you love carrying, there are situations in which you should take a break:
+Even if you love babywearing: There are situations in which you should take a break:

 -

-You have premature labor , a shortened cervix or pre-existing conditions
+You have premature contractions , a shortened cervix , or pre-existing medical conditions.

 -